MrAlias/upkeep/README.md

 The module is built with the intent to support other operating systems with a bit of customization.
 This likely means that you will have to provide update commands and possibly a place to store state files.

-*Caveat Emptor'*: this module has only been tested on the mentioned supported systems.
+*Caveat Emptor*: this module has only been tested on the mentioned supported systems.

 ## Development